juhasev/sample-ninja-help/help-registration-reports.md

 Provides information of all devices visiting the registration survey.

 > These values are recorded using everybody visiting the registration survey.

+### Filtering
+Click on the **filter** icon top right to open up the filter menu.
+You can select time range to look at the statistics and/or select individual recruitment sources to compare how the different sources are performing.